Preparing general mixed quantum states on quantum computers: Abstract

 \section{Abstract}

-The preparation of quantum states serves as a pivotal subroutine across various domains, including quantum communication protocols, quantum computing, and the exploration of quantum correlations and other resources within physical systems.
-Building upon the protocols introduced in previous works [M. B. Pozzobom and J. Maziero, Quantum Inf.
+The preparation of quantum states is a fundamental subroutine for a broad class of quantum information protocols and is critical for both quantum communication and quantum computation.
+Building upon the quantum algorithms introduced in previous works [M. B. Pozzobom and J. Maziero, Quantum Inf.
 Process.
-18, 142 (2019)] and [E. R. G\aa rding et al., Entropy 23, 797 (2021)], the authors of [F. Shahbeigi, M. Karimi and V. Karimipour, Phys.
+18, 142 (2019)] and [E. R. G\aa rding \textit{et al.}, Entropy 23, 797 (2021)], the authors of [F. Shahbeigi, M. Karimi and V. Karimipour, Phys.
 Scr.
-97, 025101 (2022)] demonstrated the capability to prepare mixed two-qubit X-real states on quantum computers by extending the methodology initially devised for mixed two-qubit Bell-diagonal states.
-In this article, we delve into an overlooked pattern within these quantum circuits, allowing us to generalize the approach to encompass a broader scope.
-Presenting an algorithm tailored for the preparation of $d$-dimensional mixed quantum states using quantum information processors, we offer a significant advancement in mixed state preparation methodologies.
-To validate the efficacy of our algorithm, we conducted comprehensive tests utilizing both X and non-X mixed two-qubit states, as well as arbitrary random density matrices spanning one, two, and three qubits.
+97, 025101 (2022)] demonstrated the capability to prepare mixed two-qubit X-real states on quantum computers by extending the methodology originally devised for mixed two-qubit Bell diagonal states.
+In this article, we delve into an overlooked pattern within these quantum circuits, allowing us to present a modular algorithm for the preparation of general $d$-dimensional mixed quantum states using quantum information processors.
+Our general algorithm has a modular structure, encompassing eigenvalue encoding, entropy injection, and eigenvector preparation.
+To validate our algorithm, we conduct tests on quantum computers utilizing both X- and non X-states for two mixed-state qubits, two-ququart Bell-diagonal states, as well as arbitrary random density matrices spanning one, two, and three qubits.

-\keywords{ Quantum simulation; Quantum computer; Mixed state preparation; Quantum resources }
+\keywords{Quantum simulation; Quantum computer; Mixed state preparation; Quantum resources }